I’ve been married for almost two months now and it’s great!

 For example, if we can only afford a closet under the stairs a la Harry Potter when we split things 50/50, we would be forced into downsizing and would overall spend less money.

 It would be kind of like those people who pay for things with cash so they avoid temptation with a credit card.
 We’d avoid the temptation to scale up our lives based on our collective income.

-Like us on Facebook to follow our journey to early retirement.
+Like us on Facebook to follow us.

-Another benefit of separating our finances is that I could push my husband to build out his personal training business.
+Another benefit of separating our finances is that I could push my husband to build out his online personal training business.